martafrackiewicz/text-on-image/README.md

 ## text-on-image

 A website with the image and text on it.
-Created using HTML and CSS.
+Created using HTML and CSS for learning CSS.